Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### When should you use this repo?

-If you need to customize your scenario beyond what [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data) offers out-of-the-box and you don’t want to streamline the entire development cycle of your AI application, you can use this repository.
-However, if you want to streamline the entire development cycle of your AI application, you can use [Azure Machine Learning prompt flow](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow) instead.
+If you need to customize your scenario beyond what [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data) offers out-of-the-box, use this repository.
+If you don't require customizations, use [Azure Machine Learning prompt flow](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow).

 The accelerator presented here provides several options, for example:
 * The ability to ground a model using both data and public web pages